Senate passes 26th constitutional amendment bill

 The bill, better known as the Constitutional Package, is legislation proposing a set of constitutional amendments, including the fixture of the chief justice’s term.
 A special parliamentary committee formed last month — which has the representation of all parties, including the PTI — had been discussing various proposals.

-The bill, which was approved by the federal cabinet earlier in the day with the consensus of the government’s coalition partners, was presented in the Senate today by Law Minister Azam Nazeer Tarar.
+Approved by the federal cabinet earlier in the day with the consensus of the government’s coalition partners, the bill was presented in the Senate today by Law Minister Azam Nazeer Tarar.

-According to a statement from the Prime Minister’s Office (PMO) released in the afternoon today, the cabinet decided to approve the bill “in the wider interest of the country while adhering to the oath of national development and public welfare.”

 At the beginning of the session, the law minister presented the bill following which senators delivered their speeches.

-Once the bill was officially tabled, Senate Chairman Yousaf Raza Gilani read out the contents of the amendment bills and asked lawmakers to cast their votes.
+Once the bill — containing 22 clauses — was officially tabled, Senate Chairman Yousaf Raza Gilani read out its contents and asked lawmakers to cast their votes.

-Following the voting process, the constitutional amendment bill was approved by a two-thirds majority,
+Following the voting, the constitutional amendment bill was approved by a two-thirds majority.

 Speaking about speculations regarding the extension of the chief justice’s tenure in the Constitutional Package, Tarar clarified that Chief Justice Qazi Faez Isa was not interested in any extension.